Brush-tailed phascogale: Distribution and habitat

 The brush-tailed phascogale has a widespread but fragmented distribution throughout all states of Australia, excluding Tasmania.
 As a result of habitat destruction and predation by the red fox and feral cat, they are believed to have disappeared from roughly half of their former range.
 The species is considered very vulnerable to localised extinction.

 It is listed as a vulnerable species on Schedule 2 of the Threatened Species Conservation Act, 1995 (TSC Act, NSW).
 However the IUCN Red List lists it only as near threatened, and it does not have an EPBC Act status.

 Diet

 This species is a nocturnal and arboreal hunter.
 It is an opportunistic generalist that predominantly eats invertebrates, though it also eats smaller mammals, birds, and lizards.
 It also drinks nectar from flowering trees.
+Consumption of bird eggs has also been recorded.
 The species has been reported to attack domestic poultry.

 The Brush-tailed phascogale is a host of the Acanthocephalan intestinal parasite Australiformis semoni.